SubterraneanTenaciousTasmanians/Spotz/README.md

 ## Using the App

+####Map Navigation
-Spotz layers information on top of Google Maps, so the Google map controls from zooming and scrolling will work.
+Spotz layers data on top of Google Maps, so a user can navigate around using the standard Google map controls for zooming and scrolling will work.

 ####Displaying Parking Information
 Spotz includes three types of parking data: